Rishi-245/CosmoChat-UI/README.md

 5. Start the development server: `npm start`

 ## Usage
-1. Launch the application using `npm start`.
+- Launch the application using `npm start`.
-2. Chat with the AI using the chat input.
-3. View real-time statistics by clicking on the "View Statistics" button.
-4. Interact with the histogram and bar graphs to explore message length data.
+- Upon running the application, you can start chatting with the virtual assistant.
+- Use the "View Statistics" button to switch to the statistics view and back to the chat view.
+- The "New Session" button allows you to create and switch between different chat sessions.
+- You can clear the current session or delete sessions using the respective buttons.

 ## Credits
 - React: https://reactjs.org/